Luteal Phase: Symptoms, Duration, and Its Role in Pregnancy

 • Endometrial Biopsy

 A small sample of your endometrial lining is procured and examined under a microscope to check its thickness.
-This should be done at least one or two days before the start of your periods.
+This should be done at least one or two days before the start of your period.

 4. Treatment Options for Luteal Phase Defect